BasitKhan03/Google-Data-Analytics-Case-Study-2/README.md

 ## Prepare
 Sršen encourages you to use public data that explores smart device users’ daily habits.
-Now, prepare your data for analysis using the following Case Study Roadmap as a guide.
+Now, prepare your data for analysis using the Case Study Roadmap as a guide.

 ### -> Data Sources:
 For this analysis, we primarily utilized the FitBit Fitness Tracker Data available on Kaggle, provided by Mobius under the CC0: Public Domain Creative Common License.
 This dataset encompasses smart health data from personal fitness trackers used by thirty Fitbit users.